(262) 392-2162 | info@aquarius-systems.com

 • Quote

-Mechanical Harvesting of Water Chestnuts in the Mystic River
+Mechanical Harvesting Removes Invasive Water Chestnut from Mystic River

 Water chestnuts are fast-growing invasive aquatic plants that choke waterways, damaging recreational opportunities and natural habitats.
 These plants displace native species, reduce biodiversity, hamper recreational uses and diminish the aesthetic value of bodies of water.
 They can negatively impact native vegetation and fish populations by forming large dense mats of vegetation on the water surface, intercepting sunlight to the exclusion of other submerged plants.
 This depletes the available oxygen in the water, which can lead to fish kills and harm other aquatic organisms.